 Guaranteed Admission to SDSU for SDCCD Students

-San Diego State University (SDSU) and the San Diego Community College District (SDCCD) have partnered to expand access to higher education, improve transfer pathways, and support workforce development through a new academic facility at SDSU Mission Valley.
+San Diego State University (SDSU) and the San Diego Community College District (SDCCD) partnered to expand access to higher education, improve transfer pathways and support workforce development through a new academic facility at SDSU Mission Valley.

-You may qualify for guaranteed admission if you meet SDSU's upper-division transfer admission requirements and one of the following applies:
+To be considered for guaranteed admission, you must meet SDSU’s upper-division transfer admission requirements and satisfy one of the following criteria:

 • On track to complete your ADT by the end of the spring semester before you enroll at SDSU

-• Have earned at least 24 units through coursework at the SDCCD district
+• Have completed at least 24 transferable units at an SDCCD college

 • Have completed all major preparation courses by spring

-• Have completed at least 24 units in residency at the SDCCD district
+• Have completed at least 24 transferable units at an SDCCD college

 Admission Requirements

-You must meet the following requirements by the end of the spring semester prior to fall matriculation before transferring from a SDCCD campus:
+You must complete the following requirements by the end of the spring semester before your fall enrollment at SDSU:

-• Enrollment at one or more SDCCD institutions in the academic year prior fall enrollment at SDSU
+• Be enrolled at one or more SDCCD colleges during the academic year preceding your fall enrollment at SDSU.

-• Golden Four GE courses completed with a grade of C- or higher:
+• Complete the Golden Four GE courses with a grade of C- or higher in each course:

 • Oral Communication